Electric Go Kart Motors | Buggy Motors

-"Motors for your electric go kart, electric buggy motors and more."
+"Motors for your electric go kart, buggy motors and more."

-motor manufacturer in the U.S. for electric go kart motors.
+go kart electric motor manufacturer in the U.S. for electric go karts.
 Our electric go kart motors offer higher performance than the pancake motors that are out there.
 Our electric go kart motor has: higher torque, better thermal capabilities and a competitive price.
-In addition, we offer a complete line
+In addition, we offer a U.S. made go cart speed controller to go with our go kart motors.

 Go cart motors at a cost you can afford!
-We also carry the largest selection of electric dun buggy motors.
+We also carry the largest selection of buggy motors.

 Electric Go Kart Motors